ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     - Set `pi0` as hostname.
     - Set `admin` as username and set own password.
     - Enable `Enable SSH` and `Use password authentication` options.
 This allows for remote access and control of Pi 4B via SSH from local PC.
     - Enable `Configure wireless LAN` option, type in the SSID and password of the router so that Pi 4B will automatically connect to the router network.
-For more information see [Set up Static IP](#set-up-static-ip).
     - To save the above advance options for further use, set Image customization options to `to always use`.
   - Write to SD-Card.
 - [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Pi 4B with SD-Card.